I Dropped the Button Box quilt – a Millennium quilt

 Measurements

-The blocks started life as 6 x 6 inch (15 x 15 cm) blocks.
-By the time the quilt was assembled and seam allowances taken care of the blocks are 5 x 5 inches (13 x 13 cm)
+There are 100 crazy quilt blocks in the I Dropped the Button Box quilt.
+The blocks started life as 6 x 6 inch (15 x 15 cm).
+By the time the quilt was assembled and seam allowances added the blocks are 5 x 5 inches.
+(13 x 13 cm) Including the Border the quilt measures 60 x 60 inches (150 cm x 150 cm)

+After every block was pieced I worked through the pile hand embroidering and beading each block.
+The buttons and charms were added last.
+I added all the ‘hard’ items last.
+If you add them as you go you will find your thread constantly gets caught on them as you stitch.
 When I assembled the quilt I interfaced the border with a double layer of fabric as it is a very heavy quilt.
-It has hung on the wall for 6 years and it is still square with no sign of sagging.
+It has hung on the wall for 25 years and it is still square with few signs of sagging.

 2 Comments